Poll: In To Ride Upon Svadilfari, what pairing(s) would you prefer for Hermione? Vote Now!

 Yuffie and Vincent are my favorite characters, along with Sephiroth.

-Five Kingdoms for the Dead: In Progress.
+Five Kingdoms for the Dead: Complete.

 The First Flower of Spring: In Progress.